WilhelmYakunin/frontend-project-lvl4/README.md

 ```sh
 $ make install
 ```
-## Uncomment alee the strings in index.js
+## Uncomment all the the strings in index.js

 ## Run